OhMajesticLama/degiroasync/README.md

   a consumer needs.
 This is the recommended choice to start.
 - `degiroasync.webapi`: API close to actual Degiro HTTP API.
-  This provides maximum flexibility and data availability, at the cost of less checks and more legwork to beused for higher-level logic.
+  This provides maximum flexibility and data availability, at the cost of less checks and more legwork to be used for higher-level logic.

 `degiroasync.api` is built on top of `degiroasync.webapi`: it should be easy to fall back to `webapi` should the need arise.
 For example, there is currently